Dwayne Johnson: Record-breaking world champion (2000–2002)

-At the next pay-per-view, No Way Out on February 17, the Rock defeated The Undertaker in a singles match.
-The event also saw the WWF debut of the famed WCW faction New World Order (nWo), which at the time consisted of "Hollywood" Hulk Hogan, Kevin Nash, and Scott Hall.
+At the next pay-per-view, No Way Out on February 17, the Rock defeated the Undertaker in a singles match.
+No Way Out also saw the WWF debut of the famed WCW faction New World Order (nWo), which at the time consisted of "Hollywood" Hulk Hogan, Kevin Nash, and Scott Hall.
 This later led to a match between the Rock and Hogan at WrestleMania X8 on March 17.
 The match was billed as "icon versus icon", with both men representing the top tier of two generations of wrestling; ultimately the Rock pinned Hogan at WrestleMania X8 to win the match.
 Despite the Rock portraying a heroic character and Hogan a villain, a portion of the crowd attending the SkyDome was rooting heavily for Hogan.
 In an interview in 2013, Hogan said he and the Rock changed the style of the match on the fly based on the crowd's response.
 After the introduction of the first-ever brand extension, the WWF held a "draft lottery" on the March 25, 2002, episode of Raw.
 The Rock was the number one overall pick, going to the SmackDown! brand before taking a sabbatical from wrestling.

 The Rock made a surprise return on a June episode of Raw before going to his assigned brand of SmackDown!.
-There, he was named the number one contender for the WWE Undisputed Championship, which he won for a record-setting seventh time at Vengeance on July 21, by defeating Kurt Angle and then-champion The Undertaker in a Triple Threat match.
+There, the Rock was named the number one contender for the WWE Undisputed Championship, which he won for a record-setting seventh time at Vengeance on July 21, by defeating Kurt Angle and then-champion the Undertaker in a Triple Threat match.
 The Rock successfully defended the title at the Global Warning event on August 10 against Triple H and Brock Lesnar after pinning Triple H. On August 25, at SummerSlam, the Rock lost the WWE Undisputed Championship to Lesnar along with the record for the youngest WWE Champion, which he had set in 1998.
-In 2018, writing for ESPN.com, Sean Coyle noted in a retrospective review of the event, that following his victory over Hulk Hogan at WrestleMania X8, The Rock "started to see a dip in fan support" and "that dip turned into a plunge" by the time the Rock had his match with Lesnar at SummerSlam because fans knew he was leaving WWE to pursue an acting career, as evidenced by the negative crowd response during his match with Lesnar.
+In 2018, writing for ESPN.com, Sean Coyle noted in a retrospective review of the event, that following his victory over Hulk Hogan at WrestleMania X8, the Rock "started to see a dip in fan support" and "that dip turned into a plunge" by the time the Rock had his match with Lesnar at SummerSlam because fans knew he was leaving WWE to pursue an acting career, as evidenced by the negative crowd response during his match with Lesnar.
 After SummerSlam ended, the Rock was visibly angry at the crowd reaction.
 When he tried to do a post-show speech for the crowd, the fans booed him.
 He eventually cut a short promo, declaring that "sing-along with the Rock is over!"
 The Rock then took time off to kickstart his acting career.